 Meta NaaS has a zero-trust architecture where each user is bound by a software-defined perimeter.
 Each user has a unique, fixed identity no matter from where they connect to this network.
 The SDP security framework allows one-to-one network connections that are dynamically created on demand between the user and the specific resources he needs to access.
 Everything else on the NaaS is invisible to the user.
 No access is possible unless it is explicitly granted, and it’s continuously verified at the packet level.
 This model effectively provides dynamically provisioned secure network segmentation.

-The process also ensures that all endpoints attempting to join the network are authenticated and authorized before gaining access any resource on the network, as well as throughout the session.
-This not only applies the principle of least privilege to the network, but it also reduces the attack surface area by hiding network resources from unauthorized or unauthenticated users.
+The process also ensures that all endpoints attempting to join the network are authenticated and authorised before gaining access any resource on the network, as well as throughout the session.
+This not only applies the principle of least privilege to the network, but it also reduces the attack surface area by hiding network resources from unauthorised or unauthenticated users.

-Integration happens in the cloud rather than on office appliances or end users’ devices, which saves time and labor for enterprises.
+Integration happens in the cloud rather than on office appliances or end users’ devices, which saves time and labour for enterprises.
 It means nearly zero-touch, policy-based provisioning of those products.

 Key Features of Meta NaaS™

 Here are some of the key characteristics of the Meta Network-as-a-Service:

 Meta NaaS leverages a secure cloud overlay over a worldwide backbone of PoPs.
 The density of the PoPs makes sure the last mile between the user and the network is always short, and therefore enables low latency and stable VPN connections.
 The traffic leaves the optimised network as close to its destination as possible, further reducing latency (sometimes close to zero, if they are hosted in the same cloud internet exchange).
 Enterprises can avoid backhaul to private data centres when accessing cloud and Internet services.